kauri-io/Content/Outlines/go-ethereum.md

   - Listens for a success state for a correct answer, or a fail state for a wrong answer.

 - Go application that reads and prints out the leaderboard (top 10).

+## Quirks and Gotchas

+–	Must run with flag --ipcaddr 0.0.0.0 to your working environment to connect to Geth running in the docker container.
+Without this, Geth binds to "127.0.0.1" on the docker container, which makes it accessible only from inside the container.
+–	This forces Geth to bind to the docker container’s network interface, allowing access to Geth from outside the container.
+–	Note that this also allows access to Geth from any device on the network that can connect to the host on the port Geth is listening on.